 Hair and makeup

-Planning, decorations, deposits, games, transport and other details can be covered by the wedding party.
+Unlike hair, makeup, and outfits, the hen’s and buck’s costs are usually always covered by the wedding party members and other guests.
+Planning, decorations, deposits, games, transport and other details can be paid for by the wedding party.
 Meals and drinks will then be covered by the guests who are attending.
-If you do need to recuperate costs for some of the other aspects you can add an additional $10-$15 per head for each guest.